semaphoreP/codeastro/Day3/exampledoc/README.md

 $ pip install sphinx
 ```

-2. Since we will be using the Napolean style of docstrings we need to install the `sphinx-napolean` package as well (https://sphinxcontrib-napoleon.readthedocs.io/en/latest/).
+2. Since we will be using the Napoleon style of docstrings we need to install the `sphinx-napoleon` package as well (https://sphinxcontrib-napoleon.readthedocs.io/en/latest/).
 Lets also install the ReadTheDocs theme so that our documentation page looks nice when created.
 ```
-$ pip install sphinxcontrib-napolean sphinx-rtd-theme
+$ pip install sphinxcontrib-napoleon sphinx-rtd-theme
 ```

 3. Now we are ready to initialize the documentation.
 Start by making a `docs` directory in your repo.
 Then run `sphinx-quickstart`